videojs/video.js/docs/index.md

 #### [Setup][guides-setup]

 The setup guide covers all methods of setting up Video.js players.
+After mastering the basics, see the [player workflows guide][guides-workflow].

 #### [Options][guides-options]